 - Requests for interpretations are noted in the Language Line reports (invoices), including Call Detail (language, time, date and duration), and Call Detail Summary Report. - BIC's bilingual staff records all interpretations in BIC's internal database.
-The data collected includes the staff member who performed the interpretation, language, date and time. - The LAC will review and evaluate language access data and information annually, including feedback from all frontline and multilingual staff.
+The data collected includes the staff member who performed the interpretation, the language, the date and the time. - The LAC will review and evaluate language access data and information annually, including feedback from all frontline and multilingual staff.